 And here’s a quick recap of what each level represents.
 Note that the CERF doesn’t measure native proficiency, as it’s mainly designed for learners of foreign languages.

-- Native or bilingual proficiency/Distinguished: This means you’ve grown up speaking the language, using it throughout your life, and refining your abilities through formal education.
+- Native or bilingual proficiency/Distinguished: You’ve grown up speaking the language, using it throughout your life, and refining your abilities through formal education.

 - Full professional proficiency/Superior/C2: You can read, write, and speak a language smoothly and without hesitation.